DolbyIO/rts-uikit-ios/README.md

 ## Overview

-The [Dolby.io Real-time Streaming](https://dolby.io/products/real-time-streaming/) UIKit for iOS is designed to help iOS developers reduce the complexity of building a Dolby.io Real-time Streaming (RTS hereafter) monitor applications for iOS.
+The [Dolby.io Real-time Streaming](https://dolby.io/products/real-time-streaming/) UIKit for iOS is designed to help iOS developers reduce the complexity of building a Dolby.io Real-time Streaming (RTS) monitor applications for iOS.

 This package consists of three kinds of components: